- How To Use Post Grid in WordPress Block Editor (Without Plugins)

-Transition zone control offers 14 different transition effects which in combination with zone styling options allows building an unlimited number of unique grid item templates.
-The Preview of Grid Builder will allow you quickly check on how these transitions look like in a real-life allowing you to quickly play around with different transition effects.
+Transition zone control offers 14 different transition effects combined with zone styling options, allowing for building an unlimited number of unique grid item templates.
+The Preview of Grid Builder will let you quickly check on how these transitions look in a real-life, allowing you to fast play around with different transition effects.

 WordPress Posts Grid Builder Zones #

 Additional-zone is an optional field that can be placed on the left.
 Right.
 Moreover, the top or bottom side of the Normal zone.
 As a result, it displays information and content without transitions.
-In order to keep things simple.
-It is important to take into account that you can use one Additional zone at the time which is full enough.
+To keep things simple.
+It is essential to consider that you can use one Additional zone at a time, which is full enough.

-Firstly, the grid builder allows you to create both types of grid item templates – regular and masonry.
-The main difference between regular type and masonry is: Masonry uses the original image and content properties.
-Displayed on your page via grid content elements.
+Firstly, the grid builder allows you to create both grid item templates – regular and masonry.
+The main difference between standard type and masonry is: Masonry uses the original image and content properties.
+They are displayed on your page via grid content elements.

 If you are working on your grid item template.
-You must decide which style of the grid you are going to use.
+It would help if you decided which style of the grid you are going to use.
 Because it will impact the settings of your Normal and Hover zone.
-In the Normal zone parameter window, you will notice multiple settings which allows you to add links and include featured images.
-However, the most important part is the ‘Height mode’ parameter which will define proportions of your Normal and Hover zones.
-Visual Composer offers the most popular types of proportions including Custom to define zone properties.
-However the option you must pay attention to is ‘Original’.
-‘Original’ means that the grid item template will use Original proportions of your featured images when displayed.
-As a result, it’s crucial once we talk about masonry style layouts.
+In the Normal zone parameter window, you will notice multiple locations, which allows you to add links and include featured images.

 Among Composer content elements on Backend and Frontend editors, you will notice 4 different types of grid elements.
-Which you can divide into 2 groups depending on their source of information:
+You can divide into 2 groups depending on their source of information: